How much is each session?

 Can my camper be in a unit with his/her friend?

 Sure!
 Please tell us prior to the camp.
-You may include this information in the “Additional Information” field on the application or email the camp director.
+You may include this information on the registration or email the camp director.
 This information needs to be given to administrative staff at least a week prior to the start of the camp session.
 We will try to accommodate requests within reason but will likely not be able to group more than four campers.

 How do you break up units at camp?

 We will differentiate our activities by age and ability.
 Generally, we will have a unit for campers ages 5-7, a second unit for campers ages 7-9, and a third unit for 9-12 year old campers.
 The age breakdown is determined by the age of registrants and may change depending on the session.

 Can my child be a Junior Staff member?

 Students ages 13 and over may apply to be members of our Junior Staff.